Lung Biopsy

 Needle biopsy

 Your doctor will use a CT scan, ultrasound, or fluoroscopy to guide the biopsy needle.
 The place where your doctor inserts the needle is cleaned first with an antiseptic solution and draped with sterile towels.
-Your doctor will give you a local anesthetic to keep you from feeling any pain when the needle is inserted into your chest.
+Your doctor will give you a numbing medicine to keep you from feeling any pain when the needle is inserted into your chest.

-Your doctor will then make a small puncture and ask you to hold your breath while the biopsy needle is inserted into your lung.
+Your doctor will then make a small puncture in your skin and ask you to hold your breath while the biopsy needle is inserted into your lung.
 It is very important to avoid coughing or moving while the needle is in your chest.

-After the desired amount of tissue is collected, the needle is removed and a bandage is placed over the puncture site.
+After the lung tissue sample is taken, the needle is removed and a bandage is placed over the puncture site.
 Your care team will position you so that the needle puncture site can seal up.
 You will need to stay in this position for at least an hour.

-An open biopsy is done by a chest (thoracic) surgeon or a general surgeon.
-You will be given a general anesthetic by an anesthesiologist.
-There may also be one or more assistants in the room.
+A VATS or open biopsy is done by a chest (thoracic) surgeon or a general surgeon.
+You will be kept comfortable and safe by your anesthesia provider.
+You will be asleep during the surgery.

-You will be given a sedative to help you relax about an hour before the biopsy.
-You will have an intravenous line (I.V.) placed in a vein.
+You will be given a sedative in your I.V. to help you relax about an hour before the biopsy.

 An incision is made between the ribs over the area of lung where the tissue sample is to be collected.
-A scope called a thoracoscope may be passed through this incision to view the surface of the lung and to remove a sample of lung tissue.
+A scope called a thoracoscope is used in VATS and is passed through this incision to view the surface of the lung and to remove a sample of lung tissue.
 A larger incision will be made if an open biopsy is needed to remove a tissue sample.

 After the tissue sample is collected, your doctor will insert a drainage tube (chest tube) into the area and close the incision with stitches.
 One end of the tube will be in the space next to your lung.
 The other end will be sticking out of your chest and connected to a collection container.
 The chest tube helps re-expand your lung.
 The chest tubes will be removed when the drainage from your chest has stopped and no air is leaking from your chest incision, usually in a few days.
 Your stitches will be removed in 7 to 14 days.

-Video-assisted thorascopic surgery (VATS) uses smaller incisions and takes less time to recover from than an open biopsy.
-But VATS may not be available in your area.
-You may need to travel to a regional medical center for this test.
+VATS uses smaller incisions and takes less time to recover from than an open biopsy.

 How long the test takes